atsheehan/curriculum/lessons/rails-requests/rails-requests.md

 <html><body>You are being <a href="http://localhost/articles/10">redirected</a>.</body></html>
 ```

 The 302 HTTP response code is redirecting us to another page to view the article that we just created.
-If we visit [http://localhost:3000][homepage] we should see our new article has been added to the list.
+If we visit [http://localhost:3000](http://localhost:3000) we should see our new article has been added to the list.

-#### PUT, PATCH, DELETE
+### PUT, PATCH, DELETE

 While GET and POST are the most common HTTP requests you'll encounter, Rails also makes use of a handful of other HTTP verbs.

 A **PUT** request is similar to a POST except that it is typically used to modify an existing resource rather than creating a new one. **PATCH** is similar to PUT except that it is used for partially modifying a resource.
 A **DELETE** request is used when you want to remove a particular resource.
-The full list of verbs can be found [here][request_methods].
+The full list of verbs can be found [here](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods).

 For the most part, we don't need to worry too much about whether to send a POST vs. PUT or a PUT vs. PATCH as Rails will handle these details for us.
 The meaning of these verbs is primarily for semantic purposes and are used by Rails to simplify URLs.
 It's important to realize that every route is made up of both the verb _and_ the path: there is a very big difference between `GET /articles` and `POST /articles` (the former retrieves all articles and the latter will create a new article).

-#### HTTP is Stateless
+### HTTP is Stateless

 One very important aspect of HTTP is that it is **stateless**.
 This means that after we are done communicating with a server (i.e. we sent a request and received a response) the server can close the connection and forget all about us.
 The next time we connect to the server it won't necessarily retain any information about our past requests.